 Mississippians, like the rest of Americans, are divided on the issue of capital punishment.
 For death penalty supporters, lethal injection offers little satisfaction.
 It is decreed as “too easy,” “better than they deserve.”
-For opponents of capital punishment, lethal injection is, in some respects, more fearsome than the gas chamber.
+For opponents of capital punishment, lethal injection is, in some respects, more fearsome than the gas chamber and just as inhumane.
 In their view, it sanitizes the whole execution process – makes it far too easy, too clean.
-But benign as it may seem when compared to past practices, there will be accounts of death by lethal injection decades from now that will stir public debate.
+Controversy over capital punishment and its methods will surely continue to stir public debate in the decades ahead.

 Cabana, Donald A. Death At Midnight: Confessions Of An Executioner.
 Boston: Northeastern University Press 1996.

 Goins, Craddock.
 “The Traveling Executioner;” American Mercury.
 January 1942, pp. 93-97.